dlyhero/Umemployed/FRONTEND_API_DOCUMENTATION.md

 ### Endpoint: `GET|POST /api/resume/skills/`
 **Purpose:** Manage user's skills with pagination, search, and job title filtering
 **Authentication:** Required

+### What This Endpoint Does
+This endpoint provides a comprehensive skills management system that helps users build their skill profile.
+It combines user's existing skills with intelligent suggestions based on job titles and categories, making it easy to discover and add relevant skills to their resume.

+### Backend Logic
+- **GET**: Retrieves paginated list of skills with user context and intelligent filtering
+- **POST**: Adds new skills to the user's profile or creates custom skills
+- **Smart Skill Suggestions**: Uses job title analysis to suggest relevant skills from our database
+- **Category-based Filtering**: Groups skills by professional categories (Frontend, Backend, etc.)
+- **Search Functionality**: Allows real-time skill search across names and categories
+- **User Context**: Each skill shows whether the user already has it (`is_user_skill`)
+- **Pagination**: Handles large skill datasets efficiently with page-based results
+- **Skill Discovery**: Helps users find skills they might not know they need
+- **Custom Skills**: Allows users to add skills not in the predefined database
+- **Relevance Scoring**: Orders suggestions by relevance to user's profile/job title

 ### GET Response Structure (Paginated)
 ```json